Dr. Nathalie von Siemens:

 Nyokabi Njuguna, Executive Director of Impacting Youth Trust

-© Siemens Stiftung / Haus der kleinen Forscher, Photographer: René Arnold
+© Siemens Stiftung / Haus der kleinen Forscher, Fotograf*in: René Arnold

 »Dr. Nathalie von Siemens has been a true friend and mentor to the Experimento Kenya team in ways that words cannot express.
-She and the members of Siemens Stiftung have always supported our work in STEM education in the global South – particularly in Africa – and I am convinced that she will be a blessing to the world in her next adventure the same as she has been to us during her tenure.
-Thank you, Nathalie, for listening to us and extending so many opportunities our way, but most of all for your service to the African people.«
+She and the Siemens Stiftung members have always supported our work in STEM education in the global South, more specifically in Africa and I am convinced that she will be a blessing to the world in her next adventure as she has been to us during her tenure.
+Thank you Nathalie for listening to us, extending so many opportunities to us but most of all for your service to the African people.«

 »Nathalie von Siemens has motivated numerous people and institutions to work collaboratively to ensure that all children have the opportunity to express their creativity and enhance their talents while developing scientific knowledge and skills.
 At the inquiry-based science education program we have had the privilege of accessing very high-quality educational resources developed by Siemens Stiftung and to work together globally to bring Nathalie’s hopeful vision to hundreds of schools in Chile.
 The present challenges of our society require her profoundly humanized perspective of science education.«

-Prof. Rosa Devés Alessandri, Vice President of Academic Affairs at Universidad de Chile
+Prof. Rosa Devés Alessandri, Vice president of Academic Affairs of Universidad de Chile

 © Universidad de Chile

-Edington Hatitye (left), Director of the Music In Africa Foundation
+Edington Hatitye (left), Director of Music In Africa Foundation

 © Siemens Stiftung, Photographer: Konrad Fersterer